Carlos Condit: Return to victory

-On September 17, 2021 it was announced that Condit has retired from competing MMA.
+On September 17, 2021, it was announced that Condit has retired from competing MMA.

+Professional grappling career

+Condit competed against Jake Ellenberger at Submission Underground 23 on May 23, 2021.
+He submitted Ellenberger with a heel hook.

+Condit faced Ashley Williams in the main event of Polaris 22 on November 5, 2022.
+He lost the match by submission.

+Condit faced Michael Page in the main event of Polaris 30 on November 2, 2024.
+He lost the match by decision.

 Personal life

 Condit married his longtime girlfriend, Seager Marie McCullah, in December 2010.
 The couple welcomed their first child, a son, in March 2010.
+The couple divorced in 2018.

 Business ventures

 Condit partnered with Los Angeles brand Sene to launch a custom denim collaboration in November 2020.